Wondering about gluten sensitivity vs. celiac disease? Let’s get the facts straight!

 - Joint pain

 Celiac disease occurs when the immune system reacts to gluten ingestion by attacking the lining of the intestine.
-This results in intestinal damage and malabsorption of nutrients—and it can cause conditions such as osteoporosis.
+This immune response results in intestinal damage and malabsorption of nutrients—and it can cause conditions such as osteoporosis.

 Celiac disease is autoimmune in nature, which means that gluten is not directly responsible for the damage.
 The immune system’s reaction to the gluten protein urges white blood cells to attack the lining of the intestine.
 Celiac disease is also associated with other autoimmune conditions, including autoimmune thyroid disease and type 1 diabetes.